Skip to content

 Defining the Destination: The “What”

-With our purpose defined and our operational engine designed, the final piece of the puzzle was to articulate the destination.
+With our purpose defined and our operating model designed, the final piece was the destination.

 First was Organizational Health.
-We are responsible for creating “True buy-in” and “Company Alignment” so that “Leaders & execs act as one”.
-This means moving beyond departmental silos to foster a unified culture where everyone understands the mission and their role in it.
-The goal is to build a system where there is less frustration and nobody feels disrespected.
+We’re responsible for “True buy-in” and “Company Alignment” so that leaders and execs act as one.
+Beyond departmental silos, toward a unified culture where everyone understands the mission and their role.
+Less frustration.
+Fewer people feeling disrespected.

 …it’s not about you… it’s about the mission and how best to accomplish it